taichi-dev/taichi/docs/dev_install.rst

   If not, please install ``clang`` and **build LLVM from source** with instructions above in :ref:`dev_install`, then add their path to environment variable ``PATH``.

-- If you encountered other issues, feel free to report by `opening an issue on GitHub <https://github.com/taichi-dev/taichi/issues/new?labels=potential+bug&template=bug_report.md>`_.
+- If you encounter other issues, feel free to report by `opening an issue on GitHub <https://github.com/taichi-dev/taichi/issues/new?labels=potential+bug&template=bug_report.md>`_.
 We are willing to help!

 - See also :ref:`troubleshooting` for issues that may share with end-user installation.